creptic/qbt-onadd/README.md

 ***
 ## Setup and testing:
 Required:
-- Running qBittorrent server (tested with qBittorrent v5.1.0).
+- Running qBittorrent or qBittorrent-nox server .
 - qbittorrent-cli installed

 We have no tracker info in config. so lets start with testing a category.